-Project "Good Wood - Notes for a green social dialogue" co-financed by the EaSI Programme (PROGRESS) of the European Union, 2018.
+Project "Good Wood - Notes for a green social dialogue" is financed by the European Union.
 The content of this document reflects only the authors' views, i.e. that of the partners of the project "Good Wood".
 The European Commission is not responsible for any use that may be made of the information it contains.